-But can succulents die from too much sun?
-Yes, they most certainly can.
-Many succulents are hardy and will survive full sun even during heatwaves, but some can die quite abruptly when exposed to full sun.
+Succulents can die from too much sun.
+While many succulents are hardy and will survive full sun even during heatwaves, some can die quite abruptly when exposed to full sun.

 Let’s have a closer look at succulents and the reasons behind them dying from being exposed to too much sun.